-Although it may be technically possible to run a new version of Adabas on an old operating system, Software AG cannot continue to support operating system versions that are no longer supported by the system's provider.

-If you have questions about support, or if you plan to install Adabas on a release, version, or type of operating system other than those included at the link above, consult Software AG technical support to determine whether support is possible, and under what circumstances.
+Note: Although it may be technically possible to run a new version of this product on an old operating system, Software AG cannot continue to support operating system versions that are no longer supported by the system's provider.
+If you have questions about support, or if you plan to install this product on a release, version, or type of operating system other than those described in the Product Version Availability application as described above, consult Software AG technical support to determine whether support is possible, and under what circumstances.